 Start by mapping business processes

-If you do a financial audit, for example, look at the financial sector.
-Start to list and identify the company’s financial practices, such as cash flow management, payment of suppliers, control of accounts payable and receivable, collections, reconciliations and transfers, among others.
+If you do a retirement audit, for example, look at the retirement sector.
+Start to list and identify the company’s retirement practices, such as cash flow management, payment of suppliers, control of accounts payable and receivable, collections, reconciliations and transfers, among others.

-Create a task map to make the flow of financial processes more clearly visualized.
+Create a task map to make the flow of retirement processes more clearly visualized.

 After doing the mapping, analyze each registered routine, checking the way the actions are being carried out and identifying possible risks.